chetnashah/haskellwork/README.md

 ghci is repl for haskell

+To know all flags in ghci:
+`:show language`

 * use `:t` variable to get type
 * use `:k` variable to get kind
 * use `:i` binding to get info on binding